This post may contain affiliate links. Please see our disclosure policy.

 Showers and tubs are often left neglected.
 After all, they technically are cleaned every use.
 Right?
 Over time, the build-up of soap scum, grime and even mold needs to be addressed.
 Use a deep cleaner such as this DIY shower scrub to restore it to its original shine, then follow up after each use with a quick daily shower cleaning spray.

-Note, if your shower has a lot of soap scum buildup, consider using a DIY soap scum remover first.
+Note: If your shower has a lot of soap scum buildup, consider using a DIY soap scum remover first.
+You may also be dealing with moldy grout in your shower.
+Learn the easiest way to clean mold from shower grout here.

 COMPLEATLY love you & all you do wish I had a friend loke you in the UK